Jen Taylor

-Jennifer Taylor is an American actress.
-She is best known for her roles as Cortana in Halo games and the intelligent personal assistant.
+Jen Taylor is an American actress.
+She is best known for her roles as Cortana in the Halo games and the Cortana personal assistant, the voice of Zoey in the Left 4 Dead franchise and formerly as Princess Peach, Toad and other characters in the Mario franchise from 1999 to 2008.

 Career

 Jen Taylor taught herself how to do voice work by recording the radio and imitating what she heard.
 She graduated from Northwestern University with a degree in theater.
 Before starting in voice work, she worked as a radio DJ for KNDD.

-Taylor has voiced characters in video games, Princess Peach, Toad, and Toadette in Mario games between 1999 and 2006.
+Taylor has voiced characters in video games, including Princess Peach and Toad in Mario games between 1999 and 2008.
 She voiced the character Cortana in Halo games since the first game in the series, Halo: Combat Evolved (2001).
-She also voices the virtual assistant Cortana.
 Two decades following the original game, Taylor reprised the role of Cortana by voice acting and performance capture in the Paramount+ TV series.
+At GalaxyCon Columbus in December 2023, Taylor stated her favorite line as Cortana is "Welcome home, John" from Halo 4.